FK Podgorica

-Fudbalski klub Podgorica, formerly known as OFK Mladost 1970, is a football club from the southwestern part of Podgorica, Montenegro.
+Fudbalski klub Podgorica, formerly known as OFK Mladost 1970, is a professional football club from the southwestern part of Podgorica, Montenegro.
 It was founded in 1970, the club was reactivated during 2014.
 In the summer 2019, the club was renamed to FK Podgorica.

 History

-Period 1970-1980
+Period 1970–1980

 Founded in 1970 as OFK Mladost, they were one of the numerous clubs from Podgorica which participated in the lowest competitive level in Montenegro at that time.
-The club played in the Fourth League - Central region.
+The club played in the Fourth League – Central region.
 OFK Mladost represented players from Podgorica region Lješkopolje (suburbs Donja Gorica, Gonja Gorica, Donji Kokoti, Farmaci, Grbavci, Beri etc.).
-At that time, there was another one club from Lješkopolje region - Napredak from Donji Kokoti.
+At that time, there was another one club from Lješkopolje region – Napredak from Donji Kokoti.

 The first big success OFK Mladost made during the 1972–73 season was winning the title in the Fourth league.
 That gained them promotion to the Montenegrin Republic League, a third-tier competition in SFR Yugoslavia football system.

 OFK Mladost played two seasons in the Republic competition.
 During the 1973–74 season, OFK Mladost finished in 11th place among 16 clubs.
 Next season, they finished in last place.
 OFK Mladost were relegated to the Fourth league.

 At the end of the seventies, the club was dissolved.

 The club's score in the Montenegrin Republic League seasons: